Tan Ende

-Tan Ende (谭恩德 (譚恩德, Tán Ēndé); born August 21, 1971) is a Chinese former football player and current head coach of Guangzhou Dandelion Alpha.
+Tan Ende (谭恩德 (譚恩德, Tán Ēndé); born August 21, 1971) is a Chinese football coach and former player.

 Playing career

 Tan Ende played the majority of his football career for Guangzhou Apollo where he would aid them to two runners-up positions for the league title.
 He would also see them become a professional football team, however he is often remembered for scoring the fastest goal in Chinese football history against Yanbian FC on June 2, 1996.
 Unsatisfied with the professionalism in the club he would become alienated within the team and would leave for Qingdao Jonoon before settling at second tier side Zhejiang Lücheng before he retired.

-Management career
+Managerial career

 After he retired he would become a trainer for Zhejiang Lücheng's reserve team Hangzhou Sanchao until May 18, 2007 when he was promoted to be a trainer for the senior team.
 On September 20, 2009 the Head coach Zhou Suian was sacked as manager for the team and Tan Ende would follow him.